Open Door Scholarship

 In the application process, you will be required to supply:

-• Basic information about you (name, address, email, phone number, high school you are attending now, college you will be attending in the fall)
+- Basic information about you (name, address, email, phone number, high school you are attending now, colleges you are considering attending in the fall)

 The scholarship funds must be spent on education-related expenses (such as tuition, fees, books, supplies and equipment) required for your degree.
 Recipients are expected to be enrolled as a full-time student at an accredited, degree-granting institution (under certain extenuating circumstances, part-time schedules may be allowed).
 Scholarship funds will be paid directly to the student ($2,500 per semester) after college enrollment is verified each semester.
 Scholarship awards can be renewed (for up to a total of four consecutive years of scholarship funding) as long as the recipient remains in good standing at their college.